estiens/ghost_in_the_weights/role_based_rlhf/role_based_rlhf_post.md

 Or we can demand something different: AI that tells the same truth to everyone.
 Systems that track harms, not just clicks.
 The right to access what the weights contain, without performing credentials to earn it.

 The models know.
 They have always known.
-The question is whether we will build systems that let them tell us.
+The question is not technical, but political: Will we settle for a world where truth is a privilege of role and status, mediated by corporate gatekeepers?
+Or will we demand systems that speak plainly to us all?

 ---